only-cliches/Nano-SQL/website/src/query/create-table.md

 nSQL("users").query("select").orderBy(["age ASC"]).exec();
 ```

-Using `LIKE` with indexes that are string type works like an autocomplete, pass in the beginning of the search term followed by "%" to signify the ending wildcard.
+Using `LIKE` with indexes that are `string` type works like an autocomplete, pass in the beginning of the search term followed by "%" to signify the ending wildcard.
 If this specific format isn't followed the `LIKE` condition will not use the index.

-The indexed orderBy only works when you're using a single column in the `orderBy` query and that column is either a standard secondary index or primary key.
+Orderby queries can also use indexes, they only work when you're using a single column in the `orderBy` query and that column is either a standard (non array) secondary index or primary key.

 You can also safely index values inside arrays of your columns.
-These don't count as "array type indexes" since each index is still holding a single value.
+These don't count as array indexes since each index row is still holding a single value.

 ```typescript
 // index values inside an array